-I am currently the Andrew W. Mellon Postdoctoral Curatorial Fellow (2022-24) at the Metropolitan Museum of Art in New York, where I take part in the reimagining of the permanent galleries of Ancient Near Eastern art.
+Between September 2022 and January 2024, I was the Andrew W. Mellon Postdoctoral Curatorial Fellow at the Metropolitan Museum of Art in New York, where I took part in the reimagining of the permanent galleries of Ancient Near Eastern art.
+I also co-curated She Who Wrote: Enheduanna and Women of Mesopotamia, 3400-2000 BC at the Morgan Library & Museum in New York (14 October 2022 - 19 February 2023).

-I received my PhD in art history and archaeology from Columbia University with a dissertation titled “Site-worlds: Art, Time, and Politics In and Beyond Tello (ancient Girsu).”
+I received my PhD in art history and archaeology from Columbia University with a dissertation titled “Site-Worlds: Art, Time, and Politics In and Beyond Tello (ancient Girsu).”
 My most recent publications include a critical discussion of art-historical theory in the twentieth century which focuses on the works of Meyer Schapiro and Hans Sedlmayr (published in RES: Anthropology and Aesthetics), and a research essay on the politics of archaeology and the introduction of steamship services in Ottoman Iraq (published in the Journal of the Ottoman and Turkish Studies Foundation).

-PhD
+• PhD

 Columbia University, 2022

-MA
+• MA

 Freie Universität Berlin, 2016

-BA
+• BA

 Boğaziçi University, 2010